Non-canonical Conformal Attractors for Single Field Inflation: Basic phenomenological setup

-In order to build a theory for conformal breaking of this non-canonical field, we have to add necessary terms to the Lagrangian : first, this field should be coupled to $R$ and secondly, we have to add the conformon field to the Lagrangian in an equal footing in kinetic term and in coupling to $R$ term.
-By adding these terms and including corresponding potential term for conformon field in Eq.(\ref{eq_b7}), one can write this Lagrangian in Jordon frame as
+In order to build a theory for conformal breaking of this non-canonical field $\phi$, we have to add necessary terms to the Lagrangian: first, this field $\phi$ should be conformally coupled to $R$ and secondly, we have to add the conformon field $\chi$ to the Lagrangian in an equal footing with the $\phi$ field in kinetic term and in coupling to $R$ term.
+By adding these terms and including corresponding potential term for conformon field in Eq.(\ref{supgravity_lagrangian}), one can write this Lagrangian in Jordan frame as

-where $C^{(h)}$ is the coupling constants for the conformal field.
+where $C^{(h)}$ is the dimensionless coupling constants for the interactions of conformal field $\chi$.
 Here the term $F\left(\frac{\phi}{\chi}\right)$ have been added to confirm quasi de Sitter evolution after the conformal breaking \cite{kallosh2013universality}.
-Note that in this supergravity framework, only 0,1,2 values of the indices $m$ and $q$ are relevant and the other values of these indices will not contribute to the kinetic term significantly, which is evidented from the expression Eq.(\ref{eq_b5}) .
-However, as we are going to show in the next section, a superconformal approach leading to the same form of the Lagrangian defined in Eq.(\ref{eq_f}) may, in principle, allow all powers of the dimensionless coupling constant or all possible values of indices $m$ and $q$, since there is no stringent constraint on it from superconformal theory.
+Thus this construction Eq.(\ref{eq_f}) seems to be purely phenomenological since it is well known that the Poinca\'{r}e supergravity theories have the lack of conformon fields.
+Note that for $2l=2$ this Lagrangian Eq.(\ref{eq_f}) boils down to the conformal invariant Lagrangian with canonical kinetic terms, which is used to study the construction of conformal attractors \cite{kallosh2013universality}.
+Compared to this canonical conformal attractors \cite{kallosh2013universality} what we are doing is that by adding more higher order terms into the conformal attractors, we here explicitly breaking the conformal symmetry of the same.
+But one can notice that the Lagrangian Eq.(\ref{eq_f}) has a conformal symmetry if one avoids the summation in $h$ index, under the following set of transformations

+But this observation is irrelevant in the present discussion, but what we claim is that one can pass through this kind of Lagrangian Eq.(\ref{eq_f}) from a superconformal approach when the second conformal field $\eta$ is decouples from the theory, which we will show in the next section.